Heart of a Book

 Alex Johnson

-Recommendations for books similar to Debugging the Undebuggable: Tools and Strategies for Diagnosis in terms of Diagnostics?
+Book club discussion: Debugging the Undebuggable: Tools and Strategies for Diagnosis - chapter 18 thoughts?

 Alex Johnson